allyrome/The-Prevalence-of-Functional-Limitations-in-the-United-States-Workforce/HFCS-Cleaning/README.md

-These files take the raw data from RAND American Life Panel (ALP) Well Being 522 - Health & Functional Capacity Survey and process and clean them to create ***
+These files take the raw data from RAND American Life Panel (ALP) Well Being 522 - Health & Functional Capacity Survey and process and clean them to create hfcs_clean_recodes_full_fml.dta

 Files run in this order